 Christopher Worth has become known for his unique style of bohemian blues which he developed as a street performer traveling across the US and Europe.
-His latest album - Pardon Me - is the third and final piece in a trilogy titled The Identity Triptych that began with his first two records, Six Foot Soul and Two.
-Produced by Steve Berlin, Pardon Me spans a wide range of genre and style and is tied together by melodic songwriting, potent lyricism, and Christopher’s powerful voice.
+His most recent album - Pardon Me - is the third and final piece in a trilogy titled The Identity Triptych that began with his first two records, Six Foot Soul and Two.
+Produced by Steve Berlin (Crash Test Dummies, John Lee Hooker, Los Lobos), Pardon Me spans a wide range of genre and style and is tied together by melodic songwriting, potent lyricism, and Christopher’s powerful voice.

 Written and recorded over a period of 6 years, The Identity Triptych explores concepts of self-love, romance, and transcendence within the frame of modern folk and pop/r&b music.
 Each record weaves together a mix of songs and interlude pieces to take the listener through a musical and conceptual journey.
 The interludes themselves feature vocal samples composited into mosaics of poetry to tell a greater story between the music.
 Ultimately, the trilogy is intended to be accompanied by full length animated films.

 Since the completion of The Identity Triptych, Christopher has been performing as a duo (Worth & Strain) with David Jacobs-Strain (Eugene, OR) at a variety of West Coast US festivals as well as in a vocal based trio with Jenni and Amanda Price of Acoustic Minds.
 Christopher and The AM just recorded a six track EP called Sliver (out 6/10/23) which features a variety of fresh material presented in a minimalist but expansive production.